The Hunt Is on to Find the Dallas Zoo Bandit

 It’s the most confounding event to rock the Dallas–Fort Worth area in 60 years.
-Over the past month, a series of break-ins have terrorized the residents of the Dallas Zoo with enclosures cut open, an animal killed, and two monkeys apparently stolen as police search for the culprit.
+Over the past month, a series of break-ins have terrorized the residents of the Dallas Zoo with enclosures cut open, an animal killed, and two monkeys apparently stolen — and now found — as police search for the culprit.

 The tumult began January 13, when the zoo reported that a clouded leopard named Nova was missing from its habitat.
 The endangered cat was in her enclosure as of 1 a.m., but zookeepers knew she was missing after they found a “suspicious” tear in the mesh fencing surrounding her enclosure.
 The police were called and the zoo remained closed that day as they searched for the 25-pound leopard, which was found safe and returned by sundown.